 Liu Wei (b.
-1972, and lives and works in Beijing, China) explores 21st century socio-political concepts such as the contradictions of contemporary society and the transformation of developing cities and the urban landscape.
-In many of his sculptural and installation works, he uses found materials that are re-contextualized to draw new meanings out of the materials from which they are made.
+1972, Beijing, China; lives and works in Beijing, China) explores 21st-century socio-political concepts such as the contradictions of contemporary society and the transformation of developing cities and the urban landscape.
+In many of his sculptural and installation works, he uses found materials that are re- contextualized to draw new meanings out of the materials from which they are made.
 Liu Wei frequently uses geometric and architectural forms in his work as a reference to his urban surroundings.

 Artist portrait: Photo by Dora Tang